(Continued from Part 1, yesterday.)

 It’s said that travel broadens the mind.
 So does televised coverage of life elsewhere.

-The second message that came across, again unitive, was: “We’re all in this together.”
+It reminded us that “we’re all in this together.”
 We all faced a common threat and it brought us all together.

 I’m not sure the cabal foresaw that.
 Our harmony will again foil their plans.